tnm/qr/README.md

     >> bqueue.pop()
     'Pete'

-And, of course, we know we comes in next.
+And, of course, we know who joins the band next.

     >> bqueue.push('Ringo')

-We can return the elements from the queue, too.
+We can get back (no pun intended) the elements from the queue, too.
 In fact, each class in QR includes two return-style methods: **elements** and **elements_as_json**.

 * Call **elements**, and you'll get back a Python list.